SilverbushLab/Bivalent-CAR-T-cell-therapy-in-recurrent-GBM/readme.txt

 CSF and infusion product analysis:

+Fastq files can be obtained from the GEO repository with the accession code GSE296419.
+This repository contains raw fastq files, Cellbender-processed count matrices, and cell type annotations.

 A Docker image is available which generates an environment suitable for running all code for generating CSF and infusion-product related figures.
 This can be accessed at the Silverbush Lab DockerHub account (https://hub.docker.com/repository/docker/silverbushdana/jupyter_seurat_infercnv_v2/general) or use:

 docker pull silverbushdana/jupyter_seurat_infercnv_v2